TheDuke427/gaseous/README.md

 - `run.sh` - Startup script
 - `README.md` - Add-on specific documentation

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute.

 ## 📄 License

 This repository contains both original work and modifications of open-source projects.
 Please refer to individual add-on directories for specific licensing information.